WordPress/gutenberg/docs/how-to-guides/thunks.md

 }
 ```

-Since not all actions are exposed on the store, `dispatch` doubles as a function that supports passing a redux action as an argument:
+Since not all actions are exposed on the store, `dispatch` doubles as a function that supports passing a Redux action as an argument:

 ```js
 const thunk = () => async ( { dispatch } ) => {